ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/collatz-creation.md

 - `def compute_variance(numbers: List[int]) -> float:`
 - `def compute_standard_deviation(numbers: List[int]) -> float:`

+The following source code segment provides a complete implementation of the `compute_collatz_chain` function.
+Line `3` of this function firsts `yield`s the `number` since the first numerical value in the Collatz chain is always the initially provided number.
+Next, lines `4` through `9` iteratively compute the values in the Collatz sequence, continuing until the `number` takes on the value of `1`.

 ```python linenums="1"
 def compute_collatz_chain(number: int) -> Iterator[int]:
     """Compute the numbers in the Collatz sequence for the starting number."""